cosmos/developer-portal/academy/3-ibc/8-ica.md

 #### Authenticating the transaction

 `AuthenticateTx` is called before `ExecuteTx`.
-It checks that the signer of a particular message is the Interchain account owner associated with the counterparty portID of the channel that the IBC packet was sent on.
+It checks that the signer of a particular message is the interchain account owner associated with the counterparty portID of the channel that the IBC packet was sent on.

 <HighlightBox type="remember">